 .
 When the nerves of your foot are damaged, for example, you may not notice ulcers

 on your foot.
-These ulcers can lead to serious complications, such as gangrene or
+These ulcers may take a long time to heal, which can lead to gangrene

 Glucose control seems to play a role in neuropathy.
 This means that the longer a person has diabetes, the greater their risk of developing nerve damage, particularly if they have difficulty controlling their glucose, cholesterol, and blood pressure levels.
 Fortunately, maintaining good blood sugar control seems to help prevent or delay neuropathy.